DPDK/dpdk/doc/guides/eventdevs/octeontx.rst

 Features
 --------

-Features of the OCTEONTX SSOVF PMD are:
+Features of the OCTEON TX SSOVF PMD are:

 - 64 Event queues
 - 32 Event ports